Syab/syab-de-tasks/01_Data_Pipelines/README.md

 3. You can add additional data files in the same format as dataset 1 and 2 into the folder ``DATA/``

+## Explanation

+``processfile.sh`` when run, will check if there are any new data files to be processed in the DATA folder.
+If there are new files, it will run ``processfile.py``.

+Data files that have been processed successfully will be moved to processed folder, with the output results located in ``OUTPUT`` folder.
+Otherwise, unprocessed data files will be moved to ``unprocessed`` folder.

 ## Results